-As of the date of this SAI, the Trustees and officers of the Trust as a group did not own more than 1% of the outstanding shares of the Fund.
+As of April 1, 2025, the Trustees and officers of the Trust as a group did not own more than 1% of the outstanding shares of the Fund.
 Furthermore, neither the Independent Trustees, nor members of their immediate families, own securities beneficially or of record in the Adviser, Sub-Adviser, the Fund's distributor, Foreside Fund Services, LLC (the "Distributor"), or any of their respective affiliates.